icomey8/CMSI-2210_ComeyMarkovicPajarillo/homework/homework04/README.md

 8. For the sample single-accumulator computer discussed in class, give a code fragment, in assembly language of the ```stanley/penguin``` language that has the effect of jumping to the code at address ```0x837BBE1``` if the value in the accumulator is greater than or equal to ```0```.
 You do not need to write machine code for this problem.
 ```
+   C0837BE1           JZ   : jumps to 0x837BBE1 if accumulator is zero
+   C0837BE1           JLZ  : jumps to 0x837BBE1 if accumulator is greater than zero
 ```

 9. **Part 1 of 2:** Explain, at a high-level, what the following sequence of instructions does.
 In other words, suppose a programmer has stored data in r8 and r9.
 After executing these instructions, what does the programmer notice about the data?